Mr. Fezziwig: Notable portrayals

-Jorkin: "Mr. Fezziwig, we’re good friends besides good men of business.
+Jorkin: "Mr. Fezziwig, we're good friends besides good men of business.
 We're men of vision and progress.
-Why don't you sell out while the going’s good?
+Why don't you sell out while the going's good?
 You'll never get a better offer.
-It’s the age of the machine, and the factory, and the vested interests.
+It's the age of the machine, and the factory, and the vested interests.
 We small traders are ancient history, Mr. Fezziwig."

 Fezziwig: "It's not just for money alone that one spends a lifetime building up a business….
 It's to preserve a way of life that one knew and loved.
 No, I can't see my way to selling out to the new vested interests, Mr. Jorkin.
 I'll have to be loyal to the old ways and die out with them if needs must."

-In the end, Jorkin hires away Scrooge and buys out Fezziwig's business, moving it from private to shareholder ownership.
+Ultimately, Jorkin hires away Scrooge and buys out Fezziwig's business, moving it from private to shareholder ownership.
+As Fezziwig sadly watches, Scrooge notices him in the carriage, and seems to wade towards him as though to give explanations but, with an expression of guilt, walks away.
 As agent of shareholder interests, Jorkin and his managers Scrooge and Jacob Marley are constrained from diverging from the goals of profitability, making it more difficult to be a Fezziwig even if they were inclined to.
-Fezziwig's successor Jorkin demonstrates the weakness of self-interest when he announces to the board of directors that the company is insolvent after years of embezzling.
-Scrooge and Marley demonstrate their cunning self-interest by using the crisis to attain controlling interest in the company.
-In Langley's and director Brian Desmond Hurst's Scrooge, these new managers replacing the Fezziwigs are predatory towards shareholders and employees alike, the product of a process and a mindset that Dickens felt was at odds with humanity itself.
+Fezziwig's successor, Jorkin, demonstrates the weakness of self-interest when he announces to the board of directors that the company is insolvent after years of embezzling.
+Scrooge and Marley demonstrate their cunning self-interest by using the crisis to attain a controlling interest in the company.
+In Scrooge, these new managers replacing the Fezziwigs are predatory towards shareholders and employees alike, the product of a process and a mindset that Dickens felt was at odds with humanity.

-Many film adaptions, such as The Muppet Christmas Carol (1992), show Fezziwig's Christmas party as the setting for where Scrooge first met Belle, the beautiful young woman whom he fell in love with and became engaged to.
-However, Belle eventually breaks off their engagement after Scrooge's obsession with money eclipses his love for her.
-Fezziwig is mentioned as having three daughters; although their names are not revealed, it is possible that Belle is one of his daughters.

-In A Christmas Carol (2004) starring Kelsey Grammer, Fezziwig—following a downturn in his business—approaches Scrooge and Marley for a business loan.
-Scrooge, starting to turn into his greedy self, refuses the request, stating that he (Scrooge) and Marley would be throwing good money after bad.